Cato the Younger: Military service

 In 72 BC, Cato volunteered to fight in the war against Spartacus, presumably to support his half-brother Caepio, who was serving as a military tribune in the consular army of Lucius Gellius.
 Although the army was defeated twice in battle, Cato's valour was recognised.
 Although the consul Gellius recommended Cato for awards, he publicly declined them and indicated that he thought Gellius' standards for military achievement too low; news of this implicit rebuke made its way back to Rome and buttressed Cato's reputation.

 A few years later, in 67 BC, he stood for the military tribunate.
 After winning election, he was dispatched to Macedonia under propraetor Marcus Rubrius, where he earned the respect of the soldiers by sharing their burdens and treating them justly.
 He insisted on walking, refusing to ride a horse.
 Over a winter, he travelled to Pergamum and became the patron of a Greek Stoic philosopher named Athenodorus who, contradicting Cato the Elder's disdain for Greek philosophers, accompanied Cato back to Rome.

 During his service in Macedonia, he received the news that his beloved half-brother Caepio was ill and dying in Thrace.
 He immediately went to see him but was unable to arrive before his brother's death.
 Cato was overwhelmed by grief and, ignoring Stoic principles of apatheia (living without passions), he spared no expense to organise lavish funeral ceremonies.
 After the end of his military commission, he travelled through Asia Minor and through Galatia.
 Before returning to Rome, he also visited Pompey, who was then supervising the final stages of the Third Mithridatic War.
-Cato, according to Plutarch, received an exaggerated and deferential welcome from the proconsul, which most scholars doubt actually occurred.
+Cato, according to Plutarch, received an exaggerated and deferential welcome from the proconsul, which some scholars doubt actually occurred.

 Entry to politics

 Cato returned to Rome in early 65 BC and intended to stand for the quaestorship later that year.
 He spent substantial time familiarising himself with the laws related to the office – largely on administration of state finances both in Rome and in the provinces – and may have been angling to engage in reforms of state treasury operations.
 He was easily elected and took office on 5 December 65 BC.

 Around this time, Lucullus – one of the wealthiest men in Rome and long-time commander of troops against Mithridates VI Eupator in the Third Mithridatic War – approached him about marrying Cato's younger half-sister Servilia.
-This was likely part of Lucullus' attempt to win allies in his bid for a triumph against Mithridates, which had been stymied by Pompey's supporters, who wanted to permit Pompey (then in Asia) to return and claim all the credit.
+This was likely part of Lucullus' attempt to build alliances to support his bid for a triumph against Mithridates, which had been stymied by Pompey's supporters, who wanted to permit Pompey (then in Asia) to return and take all the credit.
 Cato agreed and after the marriage, during his quaestorship, he helped Lucullus (by this point in the second or third year of campaigning for a triumph) in browbeating his opponents into eventually granting a triumph in 63 BC.